mechmotum/mechmotum.github.io/content/pages/guide.rst

 Academia
 --------

-Srinivasan Keshav, "How To Read A Paper," ACM SIGCOMM Computer Communication Review, vol. 37, no. 3, Jul.
-2007, http://ccr.sigcomm.org/online/files/p83-keshavA.pdf.
+Srinivasan Keshav, "`How To Read A Paper <http://ccr.sigcomm.org/online/files/p83-keshavA.pdf>`_," ACM SIGCOMM Computer Communication Review, vol. 37, no. 3, Jul.
+2007.
    Introduces a structured 3 phase method of reading scientific literature.
-Guide to writing a literature review for Science and Technology students, Lancaster University, https://lancaster.libguides.com/engineering/literaturereview
+`Guide to writing a literature review for Science and Technology students <https://lancaster.libguides.com/engineering/literaturereview>`_, Lancaster University
    This is a nice guide that gives starting information for those of you working on a literature study.
+`Writing a Scientific-Style Thesis: A Guide for Graduate Research Students <https://www.nuigalway.ie/media/graduatestudies/files/writingascientificstylethesis/Writing-a-Scientific-Thesis.pdf>`_, NUI Galway, Dr. Dermot Burns, 2017
+   A comprehensive guide to writing a thesis.
+"`The Science of Scientific Writing <https://www.usenix.org/sites/default/files/gopen_and_swan_science_of_scientific_writing.pdf>`_" by George D. Gopen and Judith A. Swan, 1990
+   Quick read that gives tips to improve your scientific writing style.
-"ICMJE | Recommendations | Defining the Role of Authors and Contributors." http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html
+"`ICMJE | Recommendations | Defining the Role of Authors and Contributors <http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html>`_."
    The International Committee of Medical Journal Editors created a basic guideline for determining who should be considered an author of an academic paper.
 This is a good starting point for making judgement calls on